PNNL-Comp-Mass-Spec/PHRP/README.md

 Use /InsSyn:True or /InsSyn:False to toggle the creation of a synopsis file (_syn.txt) when processing Inspect or MSGF-DB results (default is /InsSyn:True)

-Use /S to process all valid files in the input folder and subfolders.
-Include a number after /S (like /S:2) to limit the level of subfolders to examine.
+Use /S to process all valid files in the input directory and subdirectories.
+Include a number after /S (like /S:2) to limit the level of subdirectories to examine.

 When using /S, you can redirect the output of the results using /A.

-When using /S, you can use /R to re-create the input folder hierarchy in the alternate output folder (if defined).
+When using /S, you can use /R to re-create the input directory hierarchy in the alternate output directory (if defined).

 Use /L to specify that a log file should be created.
 Use /L:LogFilePath to specify the name (or full path) for the log file.